aecsocket/wordbase/NOTES.md

 OR: have a headword and term tables

-super basic yomitan async becnhmark:
+super basic yomitan async benchmark:
 - async: 65.8 sec
 - sync: 74.6 sec